openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

   - u8
   - i8
   - u1

+[Hello Query Device C++ Sample](../../../samples/cpp/hello_query_device/README.md) can be used to print out supported data types for all detected devices.

+### Quantized models specifics

 Selected precision of each primitive depends on the operation precision in IR, quantization primitives, and available hardware capabilities. u1/u8/i8 data types are used for quantized operations only, i.e. those are not selected automatically for non-quantized operations.